Paarkavi17/FULL_ADDER_SUBTRACTOR/README.md

 **Procedure**

-Write the detailed procedure here
+1. Type the program in Quartus software.
+2. Compile and run the program.
+3. Generate the RTL schematic and save the logic diagram.
+4. Create nodes for inputs and outputs to generate the timing diagram.
+5. For different input combinations generate the timing diagram.

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by:PAARKAVI A RegisterNumber:25012275
+Developed by:PAARKAVI A
+RegisterNumber:25012275
 */
+i)
 module e3(a,b,cin,sum,carry);
 input a,b,cin;
 output sum,carry;